jonas-pueschel/NNacceleration4EARCG/README.md

 After cloning this repository, the following steps need to be done to run the code.
 - clone the repository of the energy-adaptive conjugate gradient method for DFTK [RCG_DFTK](https://github.com/jonas-pueschel/RCG_DFTK) and manually set the path to `rcg.jl` in `julia/dftk_setup.jl`.
-- (optional) get the training and validation data of the paper from [Zenodo](https://zenodo.org/records/15791260).
+- (optional) get the training and validation data of the paper from [Zenodo](https://zenodo.org/records/17713782).
 It can be found in `data.zip` and needs to be unpacked to `./data/`.
-- (optional) get the trained model from [Zenodo](https://zenodo.org/records/15791260).
+- (optional) get the trained model from [Zenodo](https://zenodo.org/records/17713782).
 It can be foound in `model_paper.pth` and needs to be put at `./models/model_paper.pth`
-- (optional) get the performance benchmark data of the paper from [Zenodo](https://zenodo.org/records/15791260).
-It can be found in `comp_paper.zip` and needs to be unpacked to `./comparisons/comp-paper/`.
+- (optional) get the performance benchmark data of the paper from [Zenodo](https://zenodo.org/records/17713782).
+It can be found in `comparisons.zip` in folder `comp-paper` and needs to be unpacked to `./comparisons/comp-paper/`.
+- (optional) get the benchmarking data for determination of the error threshold from  [Zenodo](https://zenodo.org/records/17713782).
+It can be found in `comparisons.zip` in folders `comp-nntol-i` for `i= 0, ..., 8` and needs to be unpacked to `./comparisons/comp-nntol-i/`.

 ### Python
 Python dependencies are listed in `requirements.txt` and can be installed with: